offinliu/melfa_ros2_driver/doc/melfa_ros2_driver.md

 cd ~/melfa_ws/src
 source /opt/ros/humble/setup.bash
 ```
-Download MELFA ROS2 Driver [Version 1.0.4](https://github.com/Mitsubishi-Electric-Asia/melfa_ros2_driver/archive/refs/tags/v1.0.4.zip) from the git repository and extract it into your working directory.
+Download [MELFA ROS2 Driver](https://github.com/Mitsubishi-Electric-Asia/melfa_ros2_driver/releases) from the repository and extract it into your working directory.

-Or you can clone the repository to get the latest experimental version
+Or you can clone the repository
 ```
 git clone -b humble https://github.com/Mitsubishi-Electric-Asia/melfa_ros2_driver.git
 ```
-However, do note that only the release tag versions are stable and supported.
+However, only the release tag versions are tested and covered by after-sales support.

 2. Install moveit servo and chomp